Tongwancheng

 Tongwancheng (統萬城 (Tǒngwànchéng)) was the capital of the Xiongnu-led Hu Xia dynasty in northern China during the Sixteen Kingdoms period in the early 5th century.
 The city is at the southern edge of the Maowusu Sands of the Ordos Desert, on what was formerly a strategic site in the center of the Ordos Plateau.
 Tongwancheng, which means the "city ruling ten thousand", is the largest urban center of the Southern Xiongnu that has ever been found.
 The city's ruins are well preserved and located in Jingbian County, Shaanxi Province, near the border with Inner Mongolia.
 The city has been surveyed and has had some elements restored, but not yet fully excavated.

+Due to the worsening desertification around the city and other factors, in 994 the Emperor Taizong ordered the destruction of the city and the relocation of its residents.
+Tongwancheng gradually fell into ruin and was completely abandoned by the early Ming dynasty.
+In 1845, the ruins of Tongwancheng were rediscovered, and they were formally identified in 1956.
+In 1996, Tongwancheng was listed as a Major Historical and Cultural Site Protected at the National Level.

+History

 The city was built by around 100,000 Xiongnu of the Hu Xia dynasty under the command of Helian Bobo (Emperor Wulie) in 419.
 Helian Bobo, also known by his sinified surname as Liu Bobo, was a descendant of the Xiongnu chanyu who founded their steppe empire in the 3rd century BC.
 Helian Bobo died in 425 AD, and his son Helian Chang succeeded him as emperor of the city.

 Helian Bobo had intended that the city be absolutely impenetrable, so he commissioned his cruel general Chigan Ali (叱干阿利) as the architect and set extremely strict rules for construction.
 Chigan ordered that the soil used in constructing the wall be steamed, so that it would be hardened and difficult to attack, and he often tested the walls during its construction; if an iron wedge were able to insert even one inch deep into the wall, the workmen who were in charge of that section of wall would be executed.

 The Great Wall of China was built to contain the Xiongnu threat, and Tongwancheng was the main Xiongnu capital that stood on other side of that wall.
 The city was largely of wood construction and had very thick outer walls which were colored white with white clay earth and powdered rice.
 From a distance the white city was said to have had the appearance of a giant ship.
 At its center the city had a lake.
 The Book of Jin gives us a contemporary eyewitness description of the city: